 Mental Measurements Yearbook (MMY) is a database of test reviews.
-Accessing this database is covered during the library orientation, so you can contact the library if you have questions about accessing the reviews.
+If you have questions about accessing the reviews through this database, the library staff can assist (contact Anne Driscoll at adrisco2@gmu.edu).
 You should find a test reviewed in the MMY, read the reviews, and bring the reviews to class for discussion.
 You can try to find a test that is of interest to you or would be useful in your proposal.
 However, you may not find a test that fits your interests exactly, since the MMY is not a comprehensive database and there are many tests that aren't reviewed by MMY.